-Alcoholics Anonymous is an international fellowship of men and women who have had a drinking problem.
-It is non-professional, self-supporting, multiracial,apolitical, and available almost everywhere.
+Alcoholics Anonymous is an international fellowship of people who have had a drinking problem.
+It is non-professional, self-supporting, multiracial, apolitical, and available almost everywhere.
 There are no age or education requirements.
-Membership is open to anyone who wants to do something about his or her drinking problem.
+Membership is open to anyone who wants to do something about their drinking problem.

 Volunteer Dennis email@example.com

-We help British people of all ages and from all walks of life, who are resident in France and find themselves, for whatever reason, in financial need or distress.
-Through a wide range of discretionary grants, we can provide continuing support for the elderly, and give prompt, temporary assistance to younger people and families to overcome short-term difficulties.
-The BCF is a UK registered Charity, no. 243 880 represented by the British Charitable Fund in France, an association registered under the law of 1901.
-The BCF office is open Monday, Tuesday, Thursday and Friday, from 10am to 5 pm.
+We help British people of all ages and walks of life, resident in France, falling into financial need or distress.
+Through discretionary grants, we provide continuing support for the elderly or temporary assistance to younger people during short-term difficulties.
+Donation support (via website) is vital to continue current aid levels.
+The UK registered BCF is represented in France by the British Charitable Fund in France.
+Our office is open Monday, Tuesday, Thursday and Friday, 10 am – 5 pm.

 01 47 59 07 69

-Riviera Lifeline is a non-profit, non-denominational organisation serving the Var and the Alpes Maritimes.
+Riviera Lifeline is a non-profit, non-denominational organisation serving the Var and the Alpes-Maritimes.
 Our volunteers help seniors to continue independent lives across the French Riviera for example visiting seniors at home, lending a sympathetic ear and offering companionship.
 We can usually be found at The Grange on Thursdays and the third Saturday each month.
-However, in the current health crisis we are shut to the public.
-We look forward to reopening.
-Please contact us for details. which we can help you, your family and those dear to you.

 Tel: 04 89 82 68 51